Conferences

 Winter Conference 2026

 The next winter conference will be held on 10 and 11 January 2026 at the University of Nottingham, on the theme Vernacular buildings in urban contexts: the study of urban building types and integration with urban studies.
 Over the past 25 years a number of notable studies have demonstrated the huge potential of studying vernacular buildings in urban areas - studies both of specific towns and cities and of urban building types more generally.
 Many of these have illustrated the value of multi-disciplinary approaches to the subject of urban buildings, but it is also clear that there is more to do in making vernacular buildings a key part of wider urban historical studies.
 This conference aims to bring together those studying vernacular urban buildings and those from different disciplinary backgrounds, to consider vernacular urban building types and their contribution to urban studies more generally.
+Full details will be circulated to members later this year.

 Training Conferences